Why I Stopped Intermittent Fasting

 So, realistically, I don’t think women inadvertently practiced intermittent fasting.
 Men possibly, but women, I highly doubt it.

-So, although there may be potential benefits of intermittent fasting for men, it’s a completely different story for women.
+So, although intermittent fasting may have potential benefits for men, it’s an entirely different story for women.

 Dangers of Intermittent Fasting

 The human body does not run on air.
-The human body runs on glucose.
-When your cells don’t get the glucose they require, they’ll begin to break down other tissue.
-But they start with muscle tissue, ligament tissue, and eventually organ tissue.
+It runs on glucose.
+When cells don’t get the glucose they require, they begin to break down other tissues.
+But they start with muscle, ligament, and organ tissue.

-The cells will eventually break down fat tissue as well, but only after the cells first break down muscle and ligament tissue.
+The cells will eventually break down fat tissue, but only after the cells first break down muscle and ligament tissue.

 These broken-down tissues then get transported to the liver, which converts them to blood sugar so the cells have fuel.